samyukti/vim-gym/README.md

 # Vim Gym

-An exercise to practice gym, while learning Ruby, Sinatra, JavaScript and Haml
+An exercise to practice Vim, while learning Ruby, Sinatra, JavaScript and Haml

 # Instructions